Promote Healthy Eating

-- Offer water, low-fat milk, or 100 percent fruit juice instead of “juice drinks,” sports drinks, or soda.
+- Offer water, low-fat milk or 100% fruit juice instead of juice drinks, sports drinks or soda.

 - Do not give sweets or candy as a reward.
-Try nonfood rewards (inexpensive collectibles, bookmarks) or family activities (a trip to the playground) instead.
+Try nonfood rewards or family activities instead.

 - Avoid fast-food restaurants by planning meals and snacks in advance, before leaving home.

 - Eat only when you are hungry.
-Teach (and show) your children healthy alternatives to eating when they are bored, frustrated, anxious, or sad.
-(Exercise, reading, and working on a project are good options.)
+Teach (and show) healthy alternatives to eating when bored, frustrated, anxious or sad.
+(Exercise, reading and working on a project are good options.)